kzisme/site/_posts/2016-10-06-how-to-dotfiles.markdown

 categories: jekyll update
 ---

 When first getting a new system most people take some time to move all of their configuration files to their new machine.
-This requires creating symlinks manually, and then verisoning the original directories that the symlinks point to using Git.
-Generally all of your configuration files sit within your ~/home directory.
+This requires creating symlinks manually, and then verisoning the original directories so that the symlinkscan point to the correct origin.
+Generally all of your configuration files sit within your ~/ directory.
 As you can see below it can become quite messy with each new program you try out.

 ## Default ~/ setup